Prag8855/aab/content/guides/german-health-insurance.md

 ### 1. Understand your options

 Use my [recommendation tool](#your-options) to know your options.
-There are two insurance systems and hundreds of options.
+There are 3 types of health insurance and hundreds of options.
 The best option depends on your situation.

 ### 2. Ask an expert to choose

 Don't choose health insurance yourself.
+The cheapest option now can be an expensive mistake later.
+Your visa application can get rejected because you chose the wrong insurance.

 Always [ask a broker](#insurance-brokers) to help you.
-They ask you the right questions, look at all the options, and help you find the best one.
-You can get better, cheaper health insurance.
+They ask you the right questions, look at all the options, and help you find the best health insurance.
+You can get better coverage for a lower price.
 Their help is free.

-If you choose the wrong health insurance, your [residence permit](/glossary/Aufenthaltstitel) application can be rejected.
-If you choose the cheapest insurance, you might save money now but lose a lot of money later.

 {% include '_blocks/healthInsuranceQuestion.html' %}

-If you are self-employed, never choose health insurance yourself.
-It's a complicated decision, and you can make expensive mistakes.

 ### 3. Apply for health insurance